naofumi/first_try/README.md

 ## Deployment

-* All micro frontends are deployed on Vercel.
-Deploy with `vercel --prod`.
+* All micro-frontends are deployed on Vercel.
+Deploy each micro-frontend with `vercel --prod`.
 * Assets are deployed on apache.castle104.com

 ## Demo